holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ## Sample (Mock) Novelty

-The CartPole novelty generator includes sample Phase 2 novelties for levels 1-5, also called Mock novelties.
+The CartPole novelty generator includes sample novelties for levels 1-8, also called Mock novelties.
 These are described below.

 * Level 1: The mass of the cart changes.